Konstantin-nik/HS-wildfires/README.md

 ### MLOps Playground

-In the folder `mlops_playground`, all code during the course is playsed.
+In the folder `mlops_playground`, all code during the course is placed.
 The `Step` folder containg the development process for the pipline and the file `src` contains the final pipeline.

 ## Data